-The always popular London Zoo may not the most rain friendly attraction in London, however, fortunately for animal lovers, the indoor London Aquarium is.
+The always-popular London Zoo may not be the most rain-friendly attraction in London, however, fortunately for animal lovers, the indoor London Aquarium is.

 Located on London’s Southbank close to the London Eye, the Sea Life London Aquarium will take you on a journey through the amazing underwater world of its many inhabitants, from Gentoo Penguins to tropical sharks and plenty of other fascinating creatures.

-A trip to the aquarium is a fun rainy day London activity for both children and adults alike.
+A trip to the aquarium is a fun rainy day London activity for both children and adults.

-Buy a London Pass and hit up some other indoor London attractions
+15. Buy a London Pass and hit up some other iconic indoor London attractions

-If you’re set for a few rainy days in London, you could also upgrade your aquarium ticket to a London Pass which includes entry to 5 top London attractions; Madame Tussauds London, SEA LIFE London Aquarium, The London Dungeon, DreamWorks Tours: Shrek’s Adventure, and the London Eye.
+If you’re set for a few rainy days in London, you could also upgrade your aquarium ticket to a London Pass.
+The tourist pass includes entry to 5 top London attractions; Madame Tussauds London, SEA LIFE London Aquarium, The London Dungeon, DreamWorks Tours: Shrek’s Adventure, and the London Eye.

 For just £70 per person, the London Pass is the best value way of enjoying all 5 fun indoor London attractions without breaking the bank.

-Why not treat yourself to a last-minute night out at the theatre, definitely one of the best indoor things to do in London when it rains.
+Why not treat yourself to a last-minute night out at the theatre; one of the best indoor things to do in London when it rains?

-Head to the TXTs booth in the middle of Leicester Square and you’ll find discounted theatre tickets for many shows taking place that same evening.
-Just pick a show, grab your bargain tickets and enjoy a night out at one of the West End’s world-class plays or musicals.
+Just pick a show, grab your bargain tickets, and enjoy a night out at one of the West End’s world-class plays or musicals.

 Check out some of the other coolest things to do in London at night.